Cooper's hawk: Taxonomy

-No subspecies are recognized of Cooper's hawk.
+No subspecies of Cooper's hawk is recognized.
 A previously described subspecies, A. c. mexicanus, was discounted due to being weakly differentiated.
-However, evidence based on genetic markers shows that westerly birds such those in British Columbia populations are genetically differentiated from those in the Upper Midwest, indicating that Cooper's hawk were restricted to at least two Pleistocene glacial refugia with the Rocky mountains acting as a natural barrier to gene flow between hawks on either side while breeding.
+Genetic markers indicate that westerly birds such those in British Columbia are genetically different from those in the Upper Midwest, indicating that Cooper's hawks were restricted to at least two Pleistocene glacial refugia, with the Rocky Mountains acting as a natural barrier to gene flow between hawks on either side.

-Several of the other similar largish Astur species in the Americas appear to be closely related, possibly within a species complex, to Cooper's hawk, namely the bicolored hawk (Astur bicolor), widely distributed from southern Mexico to Central and northern South America, and the Chilean hawk (Astur chilensis).
-While there is some degree of obvious differentiation from these species in appearance, distribution and behavior, In particular, Cooper's hawk is now often considered sister to Gundlach's hawk (Astur gundlachi) that is endemic to Cuba and together these two species are sister to the bicolored hawk.
+Several of the other similar, largish Astur species in the Americas appear to be closely related, possibly within a species complex, to Cooper's hawk, namely the bicolored hawk (A. bicolor), widely distributed from southern Mexico to Central and northern South America, and the Chilean hawk (A. chilensis).
+While some degree of obvious difference from these species is seen in appearance, distribution, and behavior, Cooper's hawk is now often considered sister to Gundlach's hawk (A. gundlachi endemic to Cuba), and together these two are sister to the bicolored hawk.

-more nebulous is the relationship of Cooper's hawk to the very similar Gundlach's hawk of Cuba.
-In general the relationship of Cooper's and Gundlach's hawk is muddled and genetic testing indicated that it is possible (but not certain) that Gundlach's may even be insufficiently distinct to qualify as a separate species.
-It is almost certain that Cooper's hawk would at least qualify as the paraspecies for the Gundlach's and data has indicated fairly recent colonization and hybridization between the two hawks.
+In general, the relationship between Cooper's and Gundlach's hawks is muddled and genetic testing indicated that Gundlach's possibly may be insufficiently distinct to separate the species.
+Almost certainly, Cooper's hawk would at least qualify as the paraspecies for Gundlach's hawk, and data have indicated fairly recent colonization and hybridization between the two.